Kinichi Hagimoto: Influence

-His influence on the entertainment and broadcast worlds can still be felt, with stars who started under him such as Tsutomu Sekine, Kazuki Kosakai, Emi Hashino, Toshirō Yanagiba, and Kunikazu Katsumata still appearing on television, radio, and stage, along with scriptwriters like Ryōichi Kimizuka and Shousuke Ōiwa.
+His influence on the entertainment and broadcast worlds can still be felt, with stars who started under him such as Tsutomu Sekine, Kazuki Kosakai, Emi Hashino, Toshirō Yanagiba, and Kunikazu Katsumata still appearing on television, radio, and stage, along with scriptwriters like Ryoichi Kimizuka and Shousuke Oiwa.
 He also helped the then unknown Dauntaun ("Downtown") comedic duo by giving them appearances on his shows.
 Though of completely opposite style, they felt a huge obligation to him, with Dauntauns Masatoshi Hamada once telling the staff of a radio program "get rid of the Hagimoto insults" when handed a script that included jokes about Hagimoto.

-Dauntauns Hitoshi Matsumoto recalled his appreciation for him in a book that looking back at the early times when the "Taishō" gave Dauntaun freedom to decide on the content of their act (while keeping a short leash on others).
+Dauntauns Hitoshi Matsumoto recalled his appreciation for him in a book that looking back at the early times when the "Taisho" gave Dauntaun freedom to decide on the content of their act (while keeping a short leash on others).

-Around that time he was thrilled to discover the "once in a decade" talents of Jimi Ōnishi.
+Around that time he was thrilled to discover the "once in a decade" talents of Jimi Onishi.
 However, after meeting with him in the dressing room, he dejectedly commented "[the act] was all just 'tennen' (natural)" (mindless foolishness rather than calculated comedic genius).
 This is said to be the origin of the term "tennen boke" ("natural fool").

-The game "yakyūken" in which the players play "jan ken pon" (rock-paper-scissors) while dancing to music and the loser takes off a piece of clothing, became well known after appearing on "Urabangumi wo buttobase!".
+The game "yakyuken" in which the players play "jan ken pon" (rock-paper-scissors) while dancing to music and the loser takes off a piece of clothing, became well known after appearing on "Urabangumi wo buttobase!".

 However, Hagimoto apparently hated it at the time.
 One reason was its dirtiness, and also the fact that comedic talents of the performers took a backseat to the game itself.
 It was said that he felt that comedy culture was degradating due to these acts.
-However, he took part in a game in 2005 at the birthplace of yakyūken, Matsuyama (where originally clothing was not removed).
+However, he took part in a game in 2005 at the birthplace of yakyuken, Matsuyama (where originally clothing was not removed).
 The "atchi muite hoi" extension of "jan ken pon" is said to have spread nationwide only after its use in Kinchan's spot on "Sutā Tanjō!".

-Countless other jokes and material are said to have originated from his programs like "Kin Don!", "Yoi Ko, Warui Ko, Futsū no Ko", and "Kinchan Gekidan".
+Countless other jokes and material are said to have originated from his programs like "Kin Don!", "Yoi Ko, Warui Ko, Futsu no Ko", and "Kinchan Gekidan".

 His signature "Kin-chan Jump" was regularly used as a comedy spot in the Michinoku Pro wrestling promotion, which led to it being popularized in overseas wrestling feds as well.